 Speeches can be presented to your organization on a number of Police related topics.
 In addition, tours of the Police Station are also available.
 Please make your requests to Chief Walcott at (570) 385-9111.

 No Parking Signs

 Many times, residents need to reserve a parking place for construction, moving or delivery purposes.
-The Police Department may loan traffic cones and no parking signs to individuals for these purposes.
+The Police Department will provide no parking signs to individuals for these purposes.
 Please contact our department to make arrangements to pick up these items.